Oh-RAM! One and a Half Round Atomic Memory: Introduction

 \end{enumerate}

-The summary of the complexity results and the comparison with ABD~\cite{ABD96} is in Table 1.
-Improvements in latency are obtained in a trade-off with communication complexity. {We note that even though the message complexity of communication among servers is higher, in certain practical settings, e.g., data centers, servers are interconnected using low-latency, high-bandwidth communication links.} Lastly, our results suggest that definitions of operation ``fastness'' (cf.~\cite{CDGL04,GNS08}) need to reflect the relevant lower bounds without imposing restrictions on the number of readers in multi-reader settings and the number of writers in multi-writer settings.
+The summary of complexity results in comparison with ABD~\cite{ABD96} is in Table~\ref{table:oram:complexities}.
+Improvements in the latency (in terms of the number of exchanges) are obtained in a trade-off with communication complexity. {We note that increases in the communication complexity need not necessarily have negative consequences in some practical settings, such as data centers, where servers communicate over high-bandwidth links.}